MarcellaC01/LSTM-/README.md

 This is a LSTM  for Appliance Consumption Prediction

 Time Series Prediction with LSTM Neural Networks
+This dataset contains various features related to energy consumption in a residential building.

+You can find the dataset here: https://archive.ics.uci.edu/dataset/374/appliances+energy+prediction

 Importing Libraries: I used Pandas for handling the data, NumPy for math operations, sklearn for data preparation, and TensorFlow Keras to create my LSTM model.